Tornado outbreak of June 5–6, 2010: June 6 event

+Millbury, Ohio

+Severe damage in the area with at least 60 houses destroyed, including a few houses swept from their foundations, and several hundred others were damaged by the tornado.
+Lake High School was destroyed a mere 12 hours before the graduation of the class of 2010.
+Lake Township's municipal building was also destroyed, along with the local police station.
+Cars and buses were picked up and thrown, and trees were debarked.
+Large airplane hangars were completely destroyed, and a train was derailed.
+The tornado, which was on the ground for 14 minutes along an 8.8-mile-long and 400-yard-wide path, killed seven people and injured at least 28 others.
+Damages were estimated at $102.4 million.

 Aftermath

 Illinois Governor Pat Quinn declared LaSalle, Livingston, Peoria and Putnam counties disaster areas.
 Allegations of racial discrimination in the mainly African American communities of Pembroke Township and Hopkins Park occurred after they were not included in the state disaster area.
 Quinn said that Kankakee County had not made a request on the behalf of Pembroke.
 Many residents of Pembroke received no warning before the tornadoes moved through the area.
 The community had received a state grant to purchase a tornado siren, but the money had never been allocated, leaving the town of 2,784 residents without any warning system.
 After it was revealed the area had no working siren, state lawmakers Lisa Dugan and Toi Hutchinson promised every home in the area would be supplied with a weather radio, and funding would be raised for a tornado siren.
 The Federal Emergency Management Agency (FEMA) rejected federal disaster aid for victims in Elmwood, Illinois.